QualiSystems/devguide_source/_reference/9.3.0/quali-shell-framework-python-3.md

 ## Flows<a name="Flows"></a>

 A flow is an organized sequence of Command Actions.
 Each flow has interfaces, which contain commands that are triggered by the resource driver.
-All the base flows are located in the [cloudshell-shell-flows](https://github.com/QualiSystems/cloudshell-shell-flows/tree/dev/cloudshell/shell/flows) python package.
-They are based on the *BaseFlow* interface, which is also located in the package.
+All the base flows are located in the [cloudshell-shell-flows](https://github.com/QualiSystems/cloudshell-shell-flows/tree/dev/cloudshell/shell/flows) python package, except for the connectivity flow which is detailed below.
+They are based on the *BaseFlow* interfaces, which are also located in the corresponding packages (_cloudshell-shell-flows_ or _cloudshel-shell-connectivity-flow_).

 This is an abstract class that includes generic implementations for preparing and validating the required parameters.
 For example, when running the Save command in CloudShell Portal, the flow must validate the folder path provided by the sandbox end-user.

 The necessary interfaces are already implemented in the base flows.

 * **[Connectivity Flow](https://github.com/QualiSystems/cloudshell-shell-connectivity-flow/blob/dev/cloudshell/shell/flows/connectivity/basic_flow.py)** – Uses multithread logic to speed up the VLAN configuration on the device, especially when the resource needs to undergo a huge request that involves multiple, concurrently run actions.
+Note that unlike the rest of the flows, this flow resides in the _cloudshell-shell-connectivity-flow_ package.
 To initialize this flow, you have to provide the *logger* and *cli_handler* objects (described in [Key Entities](#KeyEntities)).
 Use the `apply_connectivity_changes` method to start.
 The following methods must be implemented:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• *_add_vlan_flow*